esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_3.md

 ## Create the IoT Device

-Now we will create a secure device Id and Key to connect to the IoT Hub you have created.
+Now we will create a secure device Id and Key to connect securely to the IoT Hub you have created.
 This is done from your computer using the IoT Hub owner credentials you just copied before.

 From your computer, install the IoT Hub Explorer command line: